wasabi39/kaiserreich-nlp/README.md

 2) For each sentiment category, a number of topics are identified using Latent Dirichlet Allocation.
 Coincidentally, it was iteratively determined that each sentiment category could be subdivided into 3 major topics.

 3) An html file for each category is generated, containing useful information and pretty graphs about the topic modelling.
-The results in these html files were then analyzed by me.
+The results in these html files were then analyzed.
 For example, it was clear that the positive sentences center on the following 3 topics: 1) Mitteleuropa as an industrial powerhouse led by Germany, 2) Mitteleuropa as a rich region with beautiful nature, and 3) Mitteleuropa as the center of civilization.

-Additionally, a number of tools at https://ddc.dwds.de/dstar/gei_digital/ were used for analysing the data.
-This e.g. includes tools for analyzing which words frequently cooccur in the same sentences (collocations).
+Additionally, a number of tools at https://ddc.dwds.de/dstar/gei_digital/ were used for analyzing the data.
+This e.g. includes tools for analyzing which words frequently cooccur in the same sentences (collocations), as well as time series visualizations.

-I also experimented with finetuning the sentiment analysis model on smaller historical datasets - however, the results were disappointing due to the low quality and quantity of the available data.
-The approach with masked language modelling was a massive improvement over this.
+I initially experimented with finetuning the sentiment analysis model on smaller historical datasets - however, the results were disappointing due to the low quality and quantity of the available annotated data.
+The approach with masked language modelling proved to be a massive improvement over this.